EliasLeguizamon123/EliasLeguizamon123/README.md

 - 🔭 Can you see my current's proyects [here](#proyects)

-- 🌱 I’m currently learning *AngularJS*
+- 🌱 I’m currently learning *AngularJS, Ionic*

 - 💬 Ask me about **NodeJS, MongoDB, ReactJS and ChrakraUI**